 Mortar platoon commander Captain Forbes described the intensity of the fighting, saying that Major was “not satisfied with the proximity of my barrage and [asked] to bring it in closer… In effect my barrage [fell] so close that I [heard] my bombs explode when he [spoke] to me on the radio.”

 When the Korean War ended, so too did Major’s service.
 Again returning to Montreal he married, living peacefully.
 On October 12, 2008 Léo Major, DCM and Bar, died, leaving behind his wife Pauline, four children, and five grandchildren.
 He rests in peace at the Last Post Fund National Field of Honour at Pointe-Claire, Quebec.
 Yet Major's story lives on.
-A documentary entitled Léo Major: The One-Eyed Ghost recently aired in Canada (learn more about the doc here), and the New York Times reports that a biography of Major is set to be published in the near future.
+A documentary entitled Léo Major: The One-Eyed Ghost recently aired in Canada, and the New York Times reports that a biography of Major is set to be published in the near future.

 All photos via HG Distribution / Les films Sighter inc.